 REVERSE OSMOSIS WATER – A POOR PRODUCT

 RO units also usually contain carbon pre- and post-filters.
 The pre-filter extends the life of the membrane by removing larger particles and certain chemicals.
 The post-filter further purifies the water, removing chlorine and other gases that may pass through the filter.
-These must be changed every six months or less, or the water quality becomes even worse.
+These must be changed every six months or less, or the water quality deteriorates.

 How and where RO water is sold.
 RO water is often labeled as drinking water, purified water, and I have even seen it intentionally mislabeled as distilled water.
 The fine print usually says “distilled using reverse osmosis”.
 However, this is a lie.
 RO water is never the same as distilled.
 The latter involves boiling the water and condensing the steam, leaving the solid matter behind.
 So one must read labels carefully.

-An even worse problem with drinking mineral-free water such as RO, or distilled water, for more than a few months is that it will inevitably begin to leach vital minerals from the body.
+An even worse problem with drinking mineral-free water such as RO or distilled water for more than a few months is that it will leach vital minerals out of the body.
 This is a property of mineral-free waters.
 It is sometimes called a “hungry water”.

-9. ADDING MINERALS TO REVERSE OSMOSIS WATER (OR TO ANY DRINKING WATER) IS USUALLY EVEN WORSE.
+ADDING MINERALS TO RO WATER (OR TO ANY DRINKING WATER)

-Some people I speak to tell me they are aware that RO water lacks minerals, so they add salt, potassium, electrolytes or other mineral preparations to the water.
-In my experience, this is also dangerous and stupid.
+Some people add salt, potassium, electrolytes or other mineral preparations to the water.
+In my experience, this damages the water, rather than improve its quality.
 The reasons for this are:

 Š It is hard to know which minerals to add, and salt is among the worst thing to add.
 Commercial preparations such as electrolyte solutions and others often do not contain optimal mineral levels for each person.
 Often they are totally incorrect, in my experience.
 For example, adding sea minerals to water may detoxify the body a little, but is a dangerous practice, long term, because the high sodium content unbalances the minerals in the body and competes with the absorption of other vital minerals.
 Drink salt water, as sailors know, can kill you.

 Š Toxic metals.
-Most mineral preparations are not pure enough and many, such as coral calcium, can contain some toxic minerals as well.
+Some mineral preparations are not pure enough.
+For example, coral calcium and sea minerals can contain some toxic minerals as well.